thinkinglabs/thinkinglabs.github.io/_drafts/on-the-evilness-of-feature-branching-why-do-teams-use-feature-branches.md

 accumulated on the branch.

+I guess, the reason why teams and organisations think they need branches to keep mainline stable is because:

+- They have trouble accepting you can actually commit intermediate changes into mainline when a feature is not yet finalised.
+This is for most teams inconceivable.
-I guess, the reason why teams and organisations think they need branches to keep mainline stable is because they simply do not know how to keep an IT system always working on mainline while having a whole team committing continuously into mainline.
-They are also not good at making changes without blocking the rest of the team.
-Lastly, they are just used to work like that.
+- They simply do not know how to keep an IT system always working on mainline while having a whole team committing continuously into mainline.
+- They are also not good at applying changes to a codebase without blocking the rest of the team.
+- Lastly, they have always worked like this way and they are used to work this way.

 Branching is a commonly accepted practice in our industry.
 Few question this.
 Many cannot see a different way of doing.
-This often creates a negative feedback.
-Because we are used to work like that and because we are bad at keeping an IT system always working we keep this mode of operation.
-They are stuck in a local optimum instead of adopting a continuous improvement mindset.
+This often creates a negative feedback loop.
+Because we are bad at keeping an IT system always working and because we are used to work this way we continue with this mode of operation.
+This results with teams being stuck in a local optimum instead of adopting a continuous improvement mindset.

 To be honest, breaking with this way of working requires quite some expertise and experience.
 Changing this is not an overnight task.
-It is a massive change in approach and mindset.
-It requires to adopt a fair share of practices.
-To be fair, organisations can only take a certain amount of change at the same time.
+It is a tremendous change in approach and mindset.
+It requires to adopt a fair share of practices, and to apply a reasonable amount of organisational and technological changes to the organisation.
+The problem is however, organisations can only take a certain amount of change at the same time.
 How can they pace that many changes?
 How can they organise and sequence this?
-It seems there are too many practices to learn which makes it insurmountable for these organisations although it is enormously liberating once they have learned the required practices.
+Many organisations see the amount of changes as insurmountable although it is enormously liberating once they have learned the required practices.

-It also requires to let go and accept that you can actually commit intermediate changes into mainline for a feature when the feature is not yet finalised.

-we are not good at making changes to the code base without blocking others of the team

-we are used to working like that

-negative feedback loop, because we are bad at it we continue doing it

 ## It allows us to control which features get into production